Glossary

 A violation of the rules of the game requiring the Skater to serve time in the Penalty Box, or the specific punishment of serving time in the Penalty Box due to the commission of such a violation.

-A Blocker with extra abilities and responsibilities, commonly referred to as the Pivot (see Section 2.2.3).
+A Blocker with additional abilities (see Section 2.2.3).

 Points Awarded in Error